andrewbayly/andrewbayly.github.io/_posts/2025-08-12-singular-vertex-tilings.md

 ## Bowtie-Hexagon-Decagon

-An 10-fold Hybrid SVT with decagons as vertices.
+A 10-fold Hybrid SVT with decagons as vertices.
 Note how a bow-tie shape is required when three decagons come together, and further note that the bow-tie prototile is expanded by the edge tiles so that the central two decagons meet at an edge.
 If the tiling were smaller, these decagons would overlap, which is why a Hybrid SVT is needed in the 10-fold case.

 ### Substition Rule